All Episodes

 What we should be doing is shunning these people.

-I think it's absolutely abhorrent that any institution of higher learning, any um news organization or any or uh entertainment uh organization that has a news outlet would hire these people.
+I think it's absolutely abhorrent that any institution of higher learning, any news organization or any entertainment organization that has a news outlet would hire these people.

-In every instance, uh the administration has been found to be lying on all these issues.
+In every instance, the administration has been found to be lying on all of these issues.

-All right, the party uh Trump has to be burnt down.
+All right, the party of Trump has to be burnt down.

 There's a book on it, and I found it fascinating, actually.

-Uh how the uh hashtag Never Trump Right tried and failed to take down the president, Julie Kelly.
+It's called Disloyal Opposition, how the hashtag never Trump Right tried and failed to take down the president, Julie Kelly.

-Well, it uh you know, in one sense that they are working probably as hard, if not harder, than the radical Democratic Socialist at defeating Donald Trump.
+Well, in one sense, they are working probably as hard, if not harder, than the radical Democratic socialist at defeating Donald Trump.

 I mean, you've got powerful institutional forces, all of the Democratic Party.

-You've got all pretty much all the media, 99%, and you've got all of these never Trumpers, the Lincoln Project, the the Joe Scarboroughs, all these, you know, MSDNC so-called Republicans that aren't Republicans at all, uh, the same people that would urge us, Julie, to suck it up for the good of the party and support the rhino.
+And you've got all of these never Trumpers, the Lincoln Project, the Joe Scarboroughs, all these MSDNC so-called Republicans that aren't Republicans at all, the same people that would urge us, Julie, to suck it up for the good of the party and support the rhino.

 That's exactly right, Sean, and thank you so much for having me on.

-It's important that people realize in uh the loop that you're playing of Jennifer Rubin and Nicole Wallace and Max Boot, these people are uh illusion artists, right?
+It's important that people realize the loop that you're playing of Jennifer Rubin and Nicole Wallace and Max Boot, these people are illusion artists, right?

-So they're really fraudsters, but they act in one of the chapters in my book is called useful idiots.
+What they act in one of the chapters in my book is called Useful Idiots.

 And in the meantime, here they are, as you point out, supporting Joe Biden and Kamala Harris.